hydrodynamicstability/Invitation-to-Hydrodynamics/curriculum.md

 ### Electricity and magnetism

 The now-discarded one-fluid and two-fluid theories of electricity were of great historical importance, but have now been largely forgotten, except insofar as "electron hydrodynamics" can be exhibited in a few specific situations in solid state physics.
 Today's curriculum in E&M touches on only one fluid physics subject:  magnetohydrodynamics (MHD).
 This topic is understandably ignored in the canon of undergraduate E&M textbooks, with the remarkable but little-known exception of one by astrophysicist Attay Kovetz (2000), who devotes three entire chapters to it (Ch.
 14-16).
+Another exception is the recent text by Chaichian et al. (2016), which includes a single chapter (ch.
+5) on MHD.
 In contrast, many graduate level texts do include a few token pages on the subject.
 The ubiquitous Jackson (1999) has a single section (7.7) of about 3 pages on MHD, less than the 7-page chapter on the topic in Panofsky and Phillips (2005, Ch.
 12).
 Remarkably, the brief grad-level text by Melia (2001, Secs.
 8.4-8.5) beats them both with just over 8 pages; the author's background as an astrophysicist may explain this.
 Sadly, for many physicists the few pages on MHD in their graduate E&M text are the only ones on any fluid mechanics topic (beyond introductory physics) on their bookshelves.

 ### Statistical physics

 A minority of texts in statistical physics cover fluid flow and transport phenomena, usually from the perspective of kinetic theory.
 At the undergraduate level Desloge (1966, Ch.
-32) and Huang (2010, Ch.
-7) are two examples, but most that I know of are graduate-level texts such as Huang (1987, Ch.
+32), Huang (2010, Ch.
+7), and more briefly Reif (1965, Sec.
+14.5), are a few examples, but most that I know of are graduate-level texts such as Huang (1987, Ch.
 5), McQuarrie (2000, Ch.
 16-19),  Reichl (2016, Ch.
 8-9), and Halley (2007, Ch.
-10), for example.
+10).
 (McQuarrie was a chemist, but his book was strongly recommended to me by an experimental physicist.)
 Kadanoff (2000) briefly discusses hydrodynamics in Sec.
 5.4, which mainly focuses on diffusion.
 (He presumes that students have studied hydrodynamics in an earlier course, "as part of a traditional physics education", a presumption as unlikely to be true then as it is now.)
 Schwabl (2010) includes, in his Appendix H, a "microscopic derivation of the linear hydrodynamic equations", by which he seems to mean diffusion equations.

 What about superfluidity?
 At the undergrad level, Kittel & Kroemer (1980) devote a few pages to it at the end of their chapter on Fermi and Bose gases, and Huang (2010, ch.
 20) devotes a whole chapter to it.
 Again, most examples I know of are at the graduate level, such as Huang (1987, Ch.
 13), Reichl (2016, Sec.
 8.9), Ma (1985, Ch.
 30), and Feynman (1998, Ch.
 11).